karansag/phrase-analogies-large-vae/README.md

 # Phrase Analogies in Large VAEs
 Research project on sentence embeddings in VAEs

+Full paper can be found in "paper" folder.

 ## Setup

 The following steps are necessary to setup the repository on your own device